Efficiency and thermodynamic uncertainty relations of a dynamical quantum heat engine

 In this work we focus on thermodynamic quantities in the long time limit, when a periodic steady state has been reached.
 Therefore, all quantities of interest can be averaged over one period of the drive ${\cal T}=2\pi/\Omega$, and are therefore well-defined both for weak and strong coupling~\cite{jurgen,esposito19,liu22, brandner166}.
 The average heat current $J_{\nu}$ of the $\nu$--th reservoir and the total power $P$ can be written as~\cite{cavaliere_prr}

-where here and in all the following $\bar{t}$ denotes a large positive time.
+where $\rho(t)$ is the total density matrix, describing the WM plus reservoirs at time $t$, and, here and in the following, $\bar{t}$ denotes a large positive time.
 It is worth noting that a positive sign in the above quantities indicates an energy flow towards the WM.
 Since the power contribution is associated to the temporal variation of the interaction term, it is only due to the dynamical coupling of the WM to the $\nu=1$ bath.
 An energy balance relation holds true,

 reflecting the first law of thermodynamics~\cite{cavaliere_prr, benenti17, paternostro}.
-An important quantity to assess thermodynamic performances is the time--averaged entropy production rate, related to the currents by~\cite{benenti17, paternostro, esposito19})
+An important quantity to assess the thermodynamic performances is the time--averaged entropy production rate, related to the heat currents by~\cite{benenti17, paternostro, esposito19}

-with $\dot{S}\geq 0$ in accordance to the second law of thermodynamics~\cite{paternostro}.\\
+with $\dot{S}\geq 0$ in accordance to the second law of thermodynamics~\cite{paternostro}.

 Due to dissipation, all quantities undergo fluctuations that affect the device performances.
-During the whole time interval $t-t_0$, fluctuations can be characterized by auto--correlation functions~\cite{weiss, cangemi}: given an observable $O(t)$ we define
+During the whole time interval $t-t_0$, fluctuations can be characterized by auto--correlation functions~\cite{weiss, cangemi}: Given an observable $O(t)$ we define

-where $t-t_0$ is a large time interval, $t-t_0\to+\infty$ and where $\langle A(t)\rangle\equiv\mathrm{Tr}\{A(t)\rho(t_0)\}$ denotes the quantum average.
+where $t-t_0$ is a large time interval, $t-t_0\to+\infty$, and where $\langle A(t)\rangle\equiv\mathrm{Tr}\{A(t)\rho(t_0)\}$ denotes the quantum average.
 In this limit, the above auto--correlation function reduces to a single integral, that can be written as~\cite{cangemi}